FloatingArrayDesign/MoorDyn/docs/index.rst

 and its :ref:`theory <theory>`.
 MoorDyn is available in multiple forms, which are outlined below.

-..
-Note: This documentation is meant for users, a
-.. `Doxygen documentation <./doxygen/index.html>`_ has been deployed for the
+Note: This documentation is meant for users, a `Doxygen documentation <./doxygen/html/index.html>`_ has been deployed for the developers.
-.. developers. (not yet implemented)

 About MoorDyn
 -------------